- Baldung Grien, Hans

 In 1512 Baldung moved to Freiburg im Breisgau to work on his largest and most important commission, the multi-paneled high altar of the Münster, containing on the center panel the Coronation of the Virgin.
 The altarpiece was not completed until 1516 and Baldung returned to Strasbourg early in 1517 where, as far as we know, he remained for the rest of his life.
 From the 1520's onward the pictorial and psychological content of his work becomes increasingly mannered, reflecting in part exposure to Italian art.
 Although Baldung continued to produce religious subjects for private patrons, he increasingly painted portraits or scenes from ancient legends and history, such as the Hercules and Antaeus of 1531.

 At the time of his death in September, 1545, Baldung was a member of the city council of Strasbourg and one of that city's richest citizens.
 His artistic estate went to Nicolaus Kremer, who was probably a pupil.
 Hans Baldung Grien was Dürer's most inventive and talented disciple, who nonetheless achieved a distinctive style.
 Baldung's oeuvre consists of approximately 90 paintings and altarpieces, about 350 drawings and 180 woodcuts and book illustrations.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]

 - Hans Baldung Grien.
 Exh. cat.
 Staatliche Kunsthalle, Karlsruhe, 1959.